Colorado Telecoil Info Sheet. 2 page (pdf) and 4 page (pdf). Request via email. NEW

 What is a telecoil?

-A telecoil is a small copper coil installed in over 70% of hearing aids and 100% of cochlear implants (4).
+A telecoil is a small copper coil installed in the majority of hearing aids and almost all cochlear implants.
 A telecoil, t-coil or T-program serves as a wireless receiver, which is the universal platform that connects to all ADA mandated assistive listening systems (hearing loops, FM, and infrared).

 Also, a telecoil connects hearing aids and cochlear implants with neckloops to provide access to a person's home phone (amplified or captioned phone) or wireless device such as smartphones (iPhone, Droid), flip phone, and tablet (iPad).